 door-to-door visits by emergency personnel (if necessary)

-Are you prepared in case of an emergency or disaster?
 Learn how to build your own Emergency Preparedness Kit.
 By taking a few simple steps today, you can become better prepared to face a range of emergencies.
 Individuals and families should be prepared to be self-sufficient for a minimum of 72 hours.

 Natural Disasters & Emergencies can happen at any point in time and being prepared can save lives!
 If you are one of the millions of Canadians with pets: Our pets are part of our families and we want to make sure you and your pets are ready in the event of a disaster or emergency.